-Custom made items, like wedding cakes, may only be sold from home (delivery of the item is also allowed).
+Custom-order baked goods, like wedding cakes, may only be sold from home (delivery of the item is also allowed).

 While there is no license specific to the cottage food laws, each operation must be licensed as a business by the state for tax purposes, which costs $50.
 The code for this license is 445291.
 Operators must file taxes every month (even if they make no sales).

 Operators that sell from anywhere other than from their home (farmers markets, road stands, etc.) must apply for an exemption from inspection and labeling.